Solipath/DotNet-FSharp-Solipath-Example/README.md

-# Solipath .Net C# example project
+# Solipath .Net F# example project
-This is a quick showcase of using Solipath for a C# project
+This is a quick showcase of using Solipath for a F# project

 To run tests on powershell
 ```powershell